 Those rentals had to be close to either the Metro Stations of Gallery Place, in Chinatown or the Archives-Navy Memorial, this was purely due to the heavy schedules of well financed but very demanding clients.
 Unfortunately, there is only limited parking available in the surrounding area and those valuable spaces fill up very quickly and Max knew that the much-loved, but impractical SUV would be a liability in that enclosed frustrating environment and subsequently used the modern, inexpensive local transport options when visiting the city, which was fundamentally for business purposes.

 Max was concentrating on the screen of the Apple Mac and was both concerned and troubled, for very good reasons.
 The coffee in the red hello mug was now almost cold, therefore unfit for purpose and deemed totally undrinkable.
-Max contemplated for a while, this was not a typical contract, the risks were different now, possibly immense with many unforeseen pitfalls.
-Did those elements of danger drive Max or was it purely about the rewards, the money?
+Max contemplated for a while, this was not a typical contract, the risks were different now, possibly immense with many unforeseen challenges.
+Did those elements of danger drive Max or was it purely about the rewards, and of course the money?
 Information had begun to surface across the various network channels and those details needed to be logged, clarified and cross checked to enable a complete and comprehensive report to be delivered in the agreed format.

 The contract had to be completed within a very tight timeframe, and the supporting evidence within the report needed to be extensive and compiled with attention down to the very smallest details.
 Sometimes the most important information is hidden in those details.
 Max had some nagging doubts about the report, because it was beginning to feel that if it was to be delivered in the agreed format, then it would have to be completed in the style of a suspense novel.